agentcontest/massim_2018/docs/scenario.md

 These 4 roles will also be used in the contest, however, the parameters are still subject to change.

 ### Job
-A job is the general way to earn money in this scenario.
+A job is the general way to earn massium in this scenario.

 - __begin__: the job begins in this step, i.e. this is the first step where the job is perceived by all agents
 - __end__: the last step in which the job can be completed.
 At the end of this step, the job cannot be perceived anymore.
-- __reward__: the amount of money that is earned by completing the job
+- __reward__: the amount of massium that is earned by completing the job
 - __storage__: to complete the job, items have to be delivered to this storage

 ### AuctionJob
 An auction job has an initial phase in which agent teams can bid for it.
-The teams are bidding the amount of money which they want to be paid for completing the job.
+The teams are bidding the amount of massium which they want to be paid for completing the job.
 Of course, the team with the lowest bid wins.

 This type of job has the advantage, that a team can be sure to be the only one